Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Personal interests include: Yoga, intermediate cycling, a wine lover; after 20 years of neglect, John is trying to recoup his Spanish fluency.

-From 2004 to 2009, John led And Castro for All a grassroots organization focused on racial and economic justice within the Bay Area LGBT Community.
-Under John’s leadership, AC4A won unprecedented city and state racial bias cases/judgments (employment discrimination and public accommodations), which were featured in the San Francisco Chronicle, the New York Times, the Los Angeles Times, and elsewhere.
+From 2004 to 2009, John led And Castro for All, a grassroots organization focused on racial and economic justice within the Bay Area LGBT Community.
+Under John’s leadership, AC4A won unprecedented city and state racial bias cases/judgments, featured in the San Francisco Chronicle, the New York Times, the Los Angeles Times, and elsewhere.

-John holds a Spanish fluency certification, a BA (Spanish Literature, with a focus on colonialism and post-colonialism), an MA (Modern Thought & Literature, with a focus on fascism), and an MBA, all from Stanford University.
-John is a 1990 National Endowment for the Humanities Fellow and a 2002 Coro Foundation (SF) Community Fellow.
+John holds a Spanish fluency certification, a BA (Spanish Literature, with a focus on colonialism), an MA (Modern Thought & Literature, with a focus on fascism), and an MBA from Stanford University.
+John is a 1990 National Endowment for the Humanities Fellow.

 Education: Degrees from Vassar College and Columbia University